Stokes and skyrmion tensors and their application to structured light: Skyrmions beyond polarization

 where we have exploited the spherical symmetry of the problem by integration over a spherical shell centred on the dipole.

+In the near field, the Poynting tensor acquires a non-zero $\phi$ component.
+This is responsible for the existence of angular momentum in the radiated field~\cite{Les}.
+It will also modify the direction of the corresponding Skyrmion field.

-It is interesting to note that although $\mbox{\boldmath$\nabla$}\cdot\mbox{\boldmath$\Sigma$}=0$, we have a non-zero closed-surface integral of $\mbox{\boldmath$\Sigma$}$, which seems like a violation of Gauss's law.
+It is interesting to note that although $\mbox{\boldmath$\nabla$}\cdot\mbox{\boldmath$\Sigma$}=0$, we have a non-zero closed-surface integral of $\mbox{\boldmath{$\Sigma$}}$, which seems like a violation of Gauss's law.
 That this is not the case follows from the fact that the direction of the Poynting vector is not defined at the origin and that therefore its derivatives are similarly not defined.
-This is analogous to the application of the first Maxwell equation to determine the electric field of a point charge.
+At such points we have a failure of the condition $\mbox{\boldmath$\nabla$}\cdot\mbox{\boldmath$\Sigma$}=0$ and the origin acts as a source of the skyrmion field.
+This is analogous to the application of the first Maxwell equation to determine the electric field of a point charge, where $\mbox{\boldmath$\nabla$}\cdot{\bf E}=0$ fails at the position of the charge.
+The magnetism community refer to this singular point as a Bloch point \cite{Yasin}.
 We note that the same issue arises when treating paraxial optical skyrmions with non-integer skyrmion number, for which the polarization, and hence the Stokes vector, is not defined on the beam axis~\cite{Zhujun}.